RollandMichael7/opi_organizer/README.md

 ## Requirements ##
 - All areaDetector plugins must be in the same folder
 - All EPICS modules must be in the same folder
-- The names of plugin/module folders must contain the name of the github repo they came from
+- The names of plugin/module folders must contain the name of the github repo they came from in order to be detected
   - eg. asyn is fine, asyn-4-33 is fine, EPICSasyn is fine, epics-module-1 is not
+- Plugins/modules not obtained from github must be entered manually at runtime or in the config file
 - Update_references.py must be run after/with directories created by the other two components
 - The version of CS-Studio being used must support the adl2boy feature; the nightly build of the SNS version is recommended: https://ics-web.sns.ornl.gov/css/products.html